MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 1. Check the Output window (lower pane) for progress on installing the npm packages required for the application.

-1. In Solution Explorer, open the **npm** node and make sure that all the required npm packages are present.
+1. In Solution Explorer, open the **npm** node and make sure that all the listed npm packages are installed.

     If any packages are missing (exclamation point icon), you can right-click the **npm** node and choose **Install Missing npm Packages**.